How Much to Hang a Door?

 What Does Hanging a Door Entail?

 If you’re keeping the original lining, you will need to accurately measure the size of the frame to be able to purchase the correct door size.
-You may find that an off-the-shelf door isn’t available in the right size, in which case, it’s best to purchase the closest size, scaling up, and trimming it down to the appropriate dimensions.
+You may find that an off-the-shelf door isn’t available in the right size.
+In which case, it’s best to purchase the closest size and trim it down to the appropriate dimensions.

 If new linings are required, you should purchase these to the closest size available, upscaling as well.
 These can also be adjusted to size, or minor work can be done to the walls in order for them to fit.